cosmo-lang/cosmo/README.md

 # Cosmo

-Cosmo is a statically-typed programming language.
+Cosmo is a statically-typed programming language written in pure Crystal.

 ## Installation